radubogdan/dotfiles/README.md

 #### [NerdTree](https://github.com/scrooloose/nerdtree)

 This allows you to explore your filesystem, open files and directories.
-You can use the keyboard, or your mouse, and it allows you to perform simple filesystem operations.
+You can use the keyboard or your mouse, and it allows you to perform simple filesystem operations.

 ```F12``` opens NerdTree